obspy/obspy/trunk/misc/tutorial/source/coding_style.rst

 Import Conventions
 ------------------

-Like the Python projects `NumPy`_, SciPy_ and matplotlib_, we try to improve readability of the code by import the following modules in an unified manner:
+Like the Python projects NumPy_, SciPy_ and matplotlib_, we try to improve readability of the code by importing the following modules in an unified
+manner:

 >>> import numpy as np
 >>> import matplotlib.pylab as plt